The Best Dive Watches For Luxury Watch Enthusiasts

 The indices and hands are white and sharp, aside from the second hand which is turquoise, adding a tinge of colour to the piece.
 Plus they are dosed with a healthy amount of Super-Luminova.
 A frosty aspect is introduced in the form of a seconds hands and the “Solargraph” text on the dial.

-The real fun comes in when surveying the TH50-00 calibre.
-As a quartz timepiece, the TAG Heuer movement has been manipulated to be powered by light.
 Be it natural or artificial light, as long as it’s directed onto the dive watch, the timepiece can be given a healthy amount of power to continue running.
 Probably best to charge up before you go into any dank caves…

 This very exciting piece of technology means it can be worn in a variety of situations, including when you’re suited and booted for a big meeting or kicking back with some friends behind the barbecue.

-3. Swatch x Blancpain Scuba Fifty Fathoms
+5. Swatch x Blancpain Scuba Fifty Fathoms

 Arctic Ocean - Source - Swatch